Middle School Teachers, Counselors, and Students

 WHERE: Virtually – during the school day or after school.

 WHY: PDE reports that over the next 10 years, 71% of jobs will require some form of Computer Science skills.
 As the CS field is under-represented by females and minorities, we hope a variety of students will participate.

 HOW: The program is free and browser-supported.
 Please email firstname.lastname@example.org to inquire.

 Pittsburgh Technical College is offering free, virtual Girls Who Code clubs for girls in grades 6-12.

 No coding experience is required.
-Girls participate in 10 club meetings that include coding tutorials, career exploration, collaboration, and more!
+Girls participate in up to 10 club meetings that include coding tutorials, career exploration, collaboration, and more!

-Option #1 – Your students can join our club – after school on Fridays during the school year or weekdays during the summer.
+Option #1 – Your students can join our club – after school during the school year or weekdays during the summer.

 Option #2 – Your students can attend a club that we host just for girls from your school or site.
 Time slots are available during the school day, after school, or during the summer.